Henryhaulka/Telegram-Bot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Telegram Bot
-In this project I  built a Telegram Bot that generates motivational quotes and Jokes that can be initialized on the command line / terminal where it sends motivational messages or Jokes to a specific user on his or her telegram account
+In this project, I  built a Telegram Bot that generates motivational quotes and Jokes that can be initialized on the command line / terminal where it sends motivational messages or Jokes to a specific user on his or her telegram account

 ![screenshot](/img/bot.png)